geoff1111/origin/README.md

 ---

 ## Review Edition
-- This repository contains a review EPUB edition intended for discussion, critique, and intellectual engagement.
+- This repository contains a Release of the **review EPUB edition** intended for discussion, critique, and intellectual engagement.
 - Feedback, criticism, and thoughtful discussion are welcome.

 ## Authors